-Quick and easy sugar free frosting recipe, made with simple ingredients.
+Quick and easy sugar free frosting recipe, homemade with simple ingredients.
 Uses sugar free powdered sugar and cream cheese to make it rich, fluffy, creamy.
+Perfect for spreading on cakes, piping on cupcakes and cake decorating.

 Want to Save This Recipe?